nanoframework/Samples/samples/Hardware.TI/README.md

-# Hardware TI SimpleLink sample pack
+# 🌶️ to 🌶️🌶️ - Hardware TI SimpleLink sample pack

 Shows how to use various APIs specific to TI SimpleLink targets.